kx1t/planefence/README.md

 If all the directories and file names exactly match up with what we wrote above, you can skip this step.
 If not, then let's make sure that the script can still find everything.

 ```
-cd ~/socket30003
-nano planefence.sh
+sudo nano /usr/share/planefence/planefence.sh
 ```

 - Go to the lines between the dashed separators
 - `OUTFILEDIR` contains your *planefence directory* name.
 If you have a different name, change it there
-- `PLANEFENCEDIR` contains the directory name where planefency.py is located.
+- `PLANEFENCEDIR` contains the directory name where `planefence.py` is located.
 If you followed the instructions above, you won't need to change this.
 - `MAXALT` contains the altitude ceiling in ft. `MAXALT=5000` means that only planes that are 5000 ft or lower are tracked
 - `DIST` contains the radius around your station in (statute) miles.
 It relies on your location to be set accurately in `socket30003.conf` as described in the setup instructions for that software package.
 - `LAT` and `LON` should be set to your approximate Latitude and Longitude.
-Note - these parameters ONLY affect the position shown on the web page.
-It does NOT recalculate the distance from your station for purposes of determining if an entry is close to your home.
-That should be set in `~/socket30003/socket30003.cfg` and will only change entries pro-actively.

 ### Create a cron job
 CRON is a Linux utility to schedule running a program at regular intervals.
 Once you execute the following command, the system will run